gbdev/GBSoundSystem/README.md

 You can put the SoundSystem driver code in any bank you wish, and it includes support for very large ROMs (more than 256 banks).
 Instead of one large section of a bank for the code, the SoundSystem driver code is composed of many small [sections](https://rednex.github.io/rgbds/rgbasm.5.html#SECTIONS) so it can fit around your more critical code and locations in a bank.
 It can play both music and sound effects at the same time, and is very fast, even on DMG!

 Other peep-hole optimizations were made and it is free of [exceptions](https://bgb.bircd.org/manual.html#features).
-It is as fast (if not *slightly* faster in some cases) as the original replayer and consumes about the same amount of ROM and WRAM space: 3329- bytes* of ROM, and 91- bytes* WRAM (* depending on the options you assemble with.
-See the Integration section below for more details.)
+It is as fast (if not *slightly* faster in some cases) as the original replayer and consumes about the same amount of ROM and WRAM space: 3329 bytes max* of ROM, and 91- bytes max* of WRAM (* depending on the options you assemble with.
+See [Integration](https://github.com/BlitterObjectBob/GBSoundSystem#integration) below for more details.)

 # Materials